 read design testing or releasing

-view some screenshots, the sw, ovs or p4api tests
+view some screenshots, the sw, ovs or p4api

 may look at pvrp lsrp sdwan community demo captures rfcs